icefoxen/langdev-garnet/spec/outline.rst

 C#-style dynamic namespaces?
 How coupled should namespaces be to files/compilation units?
 I feel like C# probably has the best way in having them completely decoupled, though we probably just want to have namespaces defined per-file instead of having them be a block.
+But you could have multiple files that live in the same namespace.
+Writing C# code, I have quite seldom seen people have multiple namespaces in the same file, so.

 ::